tbarker/5X-Crypto-Security-Guide/README.md

 ![Mason Jar](images/mason.jpg)

 #### Desk Safes

-A safe place that is easy to access while working at a desk.
-A lock box or a desk drawer safe.
-Something that can't be taken or tampered with without raising an alert.
-An laptop or office locker would do.
+Easily accessible secure storage near a workspace, such as a lock box or desk drawer safe.
+It should be tamper-evident and fixed in place.
+A laptop safe or office locker would work well.

 Ideally a place you can fix a hardware wallet to with a chain.
 If you can't chain an item in place, you can always AirTag the items and put them in a drawer.
 Gun safes could be great if they are available where you are.